ClaudioSMV/PhiPQAnalysis/acceptance/root-files/README.txt

 Acc_Fe1_CTest_l25.root				(1)	: First attempt to make use of Closure Test (CT) with Acceptance Nphe<25 Acc_<target>1_cuts.root				(4)	: Acceptance with easy cuts and Nphe(hadrons)>25
 Acc_Fe1_cuts2.root				(1)	: Acceptance with easy cuts and Nphe(hadrons)<25
+AccSM_Fe1.root					(1)	: Acceptance using SMoran's way (need to check if all cuts are applied) AccSM_Fe1_light.root				(1)	: Same as above but without all acceptance hists saved (lighter file) AccCSMV_Fe1.root				(1)	: Acceptance using Claudio's way (need to check if all cuts are applied)